-There shouldn’t be any html errors on the page.
-You can use W3C validation service to validate the html.
+There shouldn’t be any HTML errors on the page.
+You can use the W3C validation service to validate the HTML.
 It is not a very big deal but search engines always like a good written Html page so it is recommended.

 Distribution of Headings